amstringer0303/landfastice_unet/README.md

 This project develops a hybrid deep learning and rule-based system for classifying and tracking Arctic coastal ice using Sentinel-2 imagery (10 m RGB).
 It combines a U-Net convolutional neural network (CNN) trained with RGB plus distance-to-coast (meters) inputs, followed by post-processing and brightness-based classification to refine the detection of landfast ice, drift ice, and open water.

-The workflow enables temporal tracking of landfast-ice edge positioning and open-water fraction within coastal buffers (3 km, 5 km, 10 km) across key Arctic sites — **Wainwright**, **Utqiaġvik (Barrow)**, **Arviat**, and **Uelen** — between 2019 and 2024.
+The workflow enables temporal tracking of landfast-ice edge positioning and open-water fraction within coastal buffers (3 km, 5 km, 10 km) across key Arctic sites — **Wainwright**, **Utqiaġvik (Barrow)**, **Arviat**, and **Uelen** — between 2019 and 2024 during the spring months of March - June.

 ---

 ## Motivation

 Machine learning models often struggle to distinguish landfast ice from drift ice, since their spectral reflectance is nearly identical in visible and near-infrared bands.
-This similarity poses challenges for Arctic coastal monitoring, where small-scale ice-edge changes have profound implications for subsistence travel, ecosystem dynamics, and bowhead whale hunting access.
+This similarity poses challenges for Arctic coastal monitoring, where small-scale changes in landfast ice and open water conditions can have strong implications for subsistence travel, ecosystem dynamics, and bowhead whale / marine hunting access.

 To overcome this limitation, this project integrates:
 - A U-Net model to capture spatial texture and context.
 - A distance-to-coast feature to supply geophysical grounding.
 - A binary-tree thresholding step to refine open-water detection.

-Together, these components form a robust, multi-site system for quantifying ice stability and nearshore open-water variability under climate change.
+Together, these components form a multi-site system for quantifying ice edge positioning and nearshore open-water variability during recent years.

 ---